-If you’re trying to get of dandelions, we’ve already done the basics for you and provided a breakdown of types of herbicides and a buyer’s guide to help you choose the best option possible for your lawn and garden situation.
+If you’re trying to get dandelions, we’ve already done the basics for you and provided a breakdown of types of herbicides and a buyer’s guide to help you choose the best option possible for your lawn and garden situation.

-How to Get Rid of Dandelions
+How To Get Rid of Dandelions

 There are a few different methods for getting rid of dandelions, but the main one that’s most effective is using a chemical herbicide.

 Ideally, for dandelions, you’re looking for an herbicide that focuses on broadleaf weeds.
-These systematic dandelion killers are usually made with glyphosate and should be applied directly the weeds you’re trying to knock out.
+These systematic dandelion killers are usually made with glyphosate and should be applied directly to the weeds you’re trying to knock out.
 Avoid applying these to the whole lawn, however, as they may harm the grass you want to keep.

-This kind of weed killer is applied directly to the leaves of the dandelion and kills the vegetation through death of the greens.
+This kind of weed killer is applied directly to the leaves of the dandelion and kills the vegetation through the death of the greens.
 After the greens die, the chemical seeps down into the plant and roots and kills the whole plant completely.

-How to Choose the Right Weed Killer
+How To Choose The Right Weed Killer

 Since some of the chemical herbicides are so dangerous for your lawn, you’ll want to make sure you’re getting the right kind for your own needs, where you might need to have a broader application.